censuradho/blog-next/README.md

 yarn build
 ```

-## 🔑 Ghost Content API keys
+## 🔑 Enviroment vars

-All content is sourced from a Ghost CMS.
 Choose the method according to your build scenario.

 ### Building locally